So what is a tween? As defined by Wikipedia:

 Using actionscript to create tweens also has its own limitations.
 For one thing its much harder to do.
 For basic tasks such as fading imgs or moving type its a good idea to stick with basic timeline tweens.
 In fact most animators use a combination of timeline and actionscript tweens.
 Since timeline animation is quite visual it can be a good starting point to make things look nice -then more advanced interactivity can be added using actionscript.

-for more information on tweening and actionscript visit adobe.com
+for more information on tweening and ActionScript visit adobe.com